inet-framework/docs/_sources/tutorials/fingerprint/doc/changing_timer.rst.txt

 - Before making the change, filter the events or modules which involve the affected timer, and calculate the fingerprints
 - Accept the new fingerprint values
 - Make the change
-- Rerun the fingerprint tests
+- Rerun the fingerprint tests with the same filtering

 The tests should pass.